Free energy and metastable states in the square-lattice $J_1$-$J_2$ Ising model: The - Ising model

-where the sums are over nearest $\langle i, j \rangle$ and next-nearest (diagonal) $\langle \langle i, j \rangle \rangle$ neighbors, as well as over each spin coupled to the external field $h_i$ at its position with spin values $s_i = \pm 1$.
-In what follows, we set $J_1 = -1$ and competing $J_2 < 1/2$ coupling constants, which correspond to the ferromagnetic ground state (the case $J_2 > 1/2$ with a striped antiferromagnetic ground state is similar in many aspects, but has a more complex spin topology and will be considered separately).
-The model properties remain the same for $J_1 = 1$ with the replacement of the uniform polarization by the N{\' e}el checkerboard one.
+where each spin $s_i$ takes the value $+1$ or $-1$.
+The sums are over nearest $\langle i, j \rangle$ and diagonal next-nearest $\langle \langle i, j \rangle \rangle$ neighbors, as well as over each spin coupled to the external field $h_i$ at its position.
+In what follows, we set the values of the coupling constants $J_1 = -1$ and $J_2 < 1/2$, which correspond to the ferromagnetic ground state (the case $J_2 > 1/2$ with a striped antiferromagnetic ground state is similar in many aspects, but has a more complex spin topology and will be considered separately).
+Note that the model is invariant with respect to the simultaneous change of the sign of $J_1$ and the replacement of homogeneous polarization with N{\' e}el checkerboard one, corresponding to the antiferromagnetic order of the parent compounds of cuprate superconductors~\cite{lee2006}.